amaralc/career-and-team-roles/README.md

 - [ ] (Measurable) Mentored at least ZZ junior members, providing guidance and support.

-**Staff Engineer (L4 - TL1):** With a decade or more of deep experience (8-12 years), drives major technical decisions, mentors junior members, and navigates through ambiguity to influence technical strategy.
+### Staff Engineer (L4 - TL1)
+With a decade or more of deep experience (8-12 years), drives major technical decisions, mentors junior members, and navigates through ambiguity to influence technical strategy.
 Leads design and implementation of major features or subsystems.
 This is an individual contributor role.

 - [ ] (Leadership) Mentored and guided junior members of the team.
 - [ ] (Problem Solving) Made major technical decisions and influenced technical strategy.